accelecode/ui_interactors/readme.md

 page.view('dashboard').is_visible!
 ```

-*Please see the example section below for more details concerning working with interactors.*
+*More example code is available in the example sections below.*

+The `ui_interactors` gem generalizes `HTML` elements into these types:

+* View - container for other elements.
+* Element - read-only text.
+* Action - clickable/tappable element.
+* List - container for rows.
+* Row - child of a list and also a container for other elements (a special type of view element).
+* Text Field - text input field.
+* Dropdown - select field.
+* Checkbox - checkbox field.

-Element selection is based on using a series of conventions for HTML attribute name/value pairs.
-The attribute name is used to identify the type of element being interacted with (view, form field, etc).
-The attribute value is used to identify the specific element.
+Element selection is based on using a series of conventions for `HTML` attribute name/value pairs.
+The attribute *name* is used to identify the type of element being interacted with (view, form field, etc).
+The attribute *value* is used to identify the specific element.

+In `HTML`, we identify the type of element using the conventions required by the `ui_interactors` gem.
+In our code, we use what are called *interactors* to find, test visibility of and otherwise interact with these elements.

 For example, views which contain other elements are identified by the `HTML` attribute `data-view`.
 The associated attribute value is the name of the view.
-In `<div data-view='dashboard'></div>`, the div is identified as a view with the name *dashboard*.
+In `<div data-view='dashboard'></div>`, the `div` is identified as a view with the name *dashboard*.

+Views and rows can contain other nested elements.
+Either of the associated interactors (`ViewInteractor` and `RowInteractor`) can be used to limit our search for elements to just their children.
+Consider the example `page.view('sign-in').text_field('email').is_visible!`.
+This line tests the visibility of the `email` text field, but will only look for that field as a child of the `sign-in` view.

-The attribute-based approach used to select, interact with and test visibility of elements is resistant to `HTML` structure and style changes.
+This fluent-style API makes it quick and easy to select and interact with exactly the elements you need to.
+At the same time, the attribute-based approach used to identify `HTML` elements is resistant to `HTML` structure and style changes.
+The end result of using this approach is a nice combination of easy to write functional tests which are resistant to layout and style changes.

 #### Interactors

-The term *interactor* is used to refer to a special selenium-based interface provided by this gem for interacting with elements on a page.
-This gem provides several interactors:
+The term *interactor* is used to refer to a special selenium-based Ruby class provided by this gem for interacting with an `HTML` element.
+This gem provides several interactors - one for each of the related elements:

-* View
+* `ViewInteractor`
-* Element
+* `ElementInteractor`
-* Action
+* `ActionInteractor`
-* List
+* `ListInteractor`
-* Row
+* `RowInteractor`
-* Text Field
+* `TextFieldInteractor`
-* Drop Down
+* `DropdownFieldInteractor`
-* Check Box
+* `CheckboxFieldInteractor`

 **ViewInteractor** represents a container `HTML` for other elements.
 These elements are designated by the `HTML` attribute `data-view='name'` which makes them selectable as a `ViewInteractor`.
 A `ViewInteractor` represents a context within a page.